 Purple dead nettle, also known as red deadnettle, purple archangel, and Lamium purpureum, is a member of the mint family.
 Like other well-known species in this group, this plant has a square stem and triangular-shaped leaves.
 Unlike common mint, however, deadnettle doesn’t have that telltale minty flavor or smell.

 The name comes from the resemblance of the leaves to those on stinging nettle plants.
-Because this weed lacks the irritating chemicals of a true stinging nettle, it has been dubbed “dead” nettle.
+Because this weed lacks the irritating compounds of a true stinging nettle, it has been dubbed “dead” nettle.
+That is to say, this variety of nettle does not sting.

 Like both true nettle and mint, deadnettle is edible.
 In the herbal world, it is widely considered a superfood and highly sought after by foragers.